-6. (1) There shall be a Wireless Telegraphy Advisory Committee, whose members shall be-
+6. (1) There is to be a Wireless Telegraphy Advisory Committee, whose members are-

-(a) the manager of the St. Helena Branch of Cable & Wireless PLC; and

-(b) a duly licenced radio operator appointed by the Governor; and

-(c) an unofficial member of the Executive Council appointed by the Governor.
+- (a) the manager of the St Helena Branch of Cable & Wireless PLC; - (b) a duly licenced radio operator appointed by the Governor; and - (c) an unofficial member of the Executive Council appointed by the Governor.

-(2) In exercising his powers under these Regulations, the Attorney General shall consult the Wireless Telegraphy Advisory Committee, but shall not be bound to act in accordance with the advice of the Committee.
+(2) In exercising his or her powers under these Regulations, the Attorney General must consult the Wireless Telegraphy Advisory Committee, but is not bound to act in accordance with the advice of the Committee.